elliottevers/data_platform_mus_sc/README.md

-System to manage training data of Spotify and YouTube entities
+System to manage training data comprised of Spotify and YouTube entities